 Click here to check out the website -> http://www.konga.com/sell

-Known as an international brand owned by the now popular Rocket Internet, Kaymu (http://Kaymu.com.ng ) aims to be the African version of Ebay.
-It started in Nigeria in 2013 and has been building an audience ever since.
-Kaymu offers a lot of services to help protect both buyers and sellers from being defrauded online, and is a more dedicated service to the general idea of an online marketplace.
-It’s worth noting however, that Kaymu isn’t focused on large brands or even business owners specifically, its market is open for all including individuals who want to sell off their personal items.
-Good or bad for your business?
-That’s up to you to decide I guess.
+Known as an international brand owned by the now popular Rocket Internet, Jumia (http://jumia.com.ng) aims to be the African version of Amazon.
+It started in Nigeria in 2013, known back then as Kaymu, and has been building an audience ever since.
+Jumia offers a lot of services to help protect both buyers and sellers from being defrauded online, and is a more dedicated service to the general idea of an online marketplace.
+Jumia is open to both individuals and businesses, and offers advertising services as well, similar to Konga, to help promote your products on its homepage.
+Start selling on Jumia.

 Last option on this list is the custom online store, and most businesses are wise enough to ensure that they run both, this helps ensure that you have an owned spot in the world of ecommerce which isn’t influenced by external factors like changing managements or policies.
 Whatever you decide though, be sure to get on this train, ecommerce has come to stay in Nigeria and the timing of businesses taking action can make or break future benefits.